drduh/PC-Engines-APU-Router-Guide/README.md

 *Example network topology configured using this guide*

-# Order hardware
+# Hardware

-Order hardware online from [PC Engines](http://www.pcengines.ch/order.htm) directly, or through a reseller.
+Order hardware online from [PC Engines](https://www.pcengines.ch/order.htm) directly, or through a reseller.

 Here is a suggested parts list: